Are you starting TY in September? Here are ten tips you should know before starting an exciting new year!

 Tip No.9 Keep Your CV Updated

 Throughout the year as you participate in different activities and competitions you should remember to always update your CV.
 All the information you add will become valuable to an employer when you’re looking for work experience or a Summer job.
-Download CV Templates here.
+You can download CV templates here.